-- (1) A document lodged by a person must be lodged with the approved form. - (2) The chief executive (lands) may- - (a) approve forms for use under this part; and - (b) give directions about particular requirements for sketch plans.
+- (1) A document lodged by a person must be lodged in the approved form. - (2) The registrar of titles may- - (a) approve forms for use under this part; and - (b) give directions about particular requirements for sketch plans.

 61RV Execution of documents